JayshilShah/OOPD_Assignment1/README.md

     In the year of 2002, the spanish currency Peseta converted to Euro.
 So, then after all the investments are converted to Euroes and the system will count the amount/value in the Euroes.

     The system will also check whether the Value of Money grew faster in Dectatoral Era than Republican Era or not.

+## Inputs

+    The user input - Year of Investment - is integer typed. (should be >= 1960 till current year) The input - Amount of Investment - is double typed. (should be in Peseta till 2002 and then in Euroes)